Aperture is king…but WHY?

 |~200% of the light at f/11|

-The focal ratio for a particular lens is just that: a measure of the focal length of the lens divided by the f-stop.
+The focal ratio for a particular lens is just that: a measure of the focal length of the lens divided by the aperture diameter.
 It doesn’t stop there, though.
-That particular number (focal length / f-stop) indicates the physical diameter of the hole in the lens that lets in the light.
+That particular number (focal length / focal ratio) indicates the physical diameter of the hole in the lens that lets in the light (aperture diameter).
 Knowing the diameter of the aperture opening allows us to calculate the approximate area of the hole in the lens that allows light in to hit the camera sensor.

 Area of aperture opening = π * ((focal length / focal ratio)/2)2